facebook/react-native-website/website/contributing/contributing-intro.md

 ### Step-by-step Guide

-Whenever you are ready to contribute code, check out our [step-by-step guide to sending your first pull request](/contributing/how-to-open-a-pull-request), or read the [How to Contribute Code](/contributing/how-to-contribute-code) wiki for more details.
+Whenever you are ready to contribute code, check out our [step-by-step guide to sending your first pull request](/contributing/how-to-open-a-pull-request), or read the [How to Contribute Code](/contributing/how-to-contribute-code) page for more details.

 ### Tests